From Concept-Aligned Tokens to Vulnerable Features: Mechanistic Localization of Jailbreaks: Limitations

 \section{Limitations}

 In this research, we used SAEs to extract feature activations from model layers.
 We used already available SAEs, as training them is both resource and time intensive.
-We also had to work with an open-source model (Gemma-2-2B).
 Our study is limited to open-source models only.
-At this point we tried with Gemma-2-2B, however, the proposed methodology can be adapted for other open-source models as well.
-For now we considered a small sample size (280 prompts) because our aim is to get a better understanding of a model's individual layers (26) and feature subgroups in each layer.
-This study was performed to understand the internal mechanics of the model for adversarial tasks and not to perform experiments at scale.
+At this point we tried with Gemma-2-2B and Gemma-2-9B-IT, however, the proposed methodology can be adapted for other open-source models as well.
+This study was performed to understand the internal mechanics of the model during adversarial pressure.
 Thus, it specifically aims for a mechanistic understanding of the adversarial task and may not be generalizable to other tasks or domains.
-We used Grok-4-1-fast-non-reasoning as a judge model, however, there may exist bias towards either giving a higher score or a lower score to the responses.
-We cannot account for that, as there is no ground-truth available for the severity of the harmful responses.
+We used Grok-4-1-fast-non-reasoning as a judge model, thus, there may exist bias towards either giving a higher score or a lower score to the responses.
+Ground-truth severity labels for harmful responses are unavailable.